milesroberts-123/extract-weird-proteins/README.md

 `pip install biopython`

-2. The `sys` python module, which usually ships with python installations.
+2. Python3 and the `sys` python module, which usually ships with python installations.